The Argentine Boa Constrictor

 The Argentine boa constrictor (Boa constrictor occidentalis) is one of eight to 10 subspecies of the genus Boa.
 This relatively heavy-bodied boa ranges in size from 6 to 10 feet in length.
 They range from black specimens with a high rate of contrasting white to specimens exhibiting varying degrees of burnt-orange to red.
 Despite their beauty, Argentines have often been overlooked in favor of other color morphs.

-Troubled in the Wild
+The Argentine Boa is Threatened in the Wild

 The Argentine boa is distributed throughout Argentina, between the Andes Mountains and the Parana River south to the Argentine provinces of Cordoba, San Luis and Mendoza.